pesalerno/PUMAgenomics/README.md

 		22

-In order to get from the .map file to the whitelist file format, open *_c.map file in Text Wrangler, and do find and replace arguments using **grep**:
+In order to get from the .map file to the whitelist file format for input in *populations*, open *_c.map file in Text Wrangler, and do find and replace arguments using **grep**:

 	search for \d\t(\d*)_\d*\t\d\t\d*$